 Inter president Massimo Moratti says he admires the way Mario Balotelli has matured since leaving the Nerazzurri in the summer of 2010.

-Sporting director Pier Ausilio claimed in January that the Nerazzurri had first refusal if Manchester City was to sell Balotelli, but the 2010 Champions League winner did not take up its option as the 22-year-old joined arch-rivals AC Milan instead.
+Sporting director Pier Ausilio claimed in January that the Nerazzurri had first refusal if Manchester City were to sell Balotelli, but the 2010 Champions League winners did not take up their option as the 22-year-old joined arch-rivals AC Milan instead.

 "I have no regrets over Balotelli.
 We knew that we wouldn't re-sign him, unfortunately because of what happened in the past," Moratti was quoted as saying on the club's official website.